 Kohl Children’s Museum’s professional development program is designed for teachers, caregivers, parents, and other adults who interact with children ages birth through 8.
 These are offered both at your site or at the Museum.

 Each workshop topic is aligned with Common Core State Standards, Illinois Early Learning & Development Standards and NAEYC Early Learning Standards.
-All involve hands-on exploration and small and whole group discussion.
-Kohl Children's Museum training are approved by Gateways to Opportunity.
+Kohl Children’s Museum training are approved by Gateways to Opportunity.

 - Algebraic Thinking with Sets and Patterns: Develop a foundational understanding of what it means to join, separate, compare and equalize sets to ensure that young children acquire a basic understanding of sets, a key early math concept.